 Financial aid is available in the form of loans, grants and scholarships.
 Students in need of financial assistance must complete the Free Application for Federal Student Aid (FAFSA), the information provided from which is used by QCC to determine the student's financial need and aid program eligibility when compiling their aid packet.
 Financial aid must be reapplied for prior to the start of each academic year and students may be chosen at random by the school to supply additional tax information in order to compare to the student's FAFSA to verify its accuracy as per new federal regulations governing the disbursement of funds.

 Estimated Costs & Financial Aid

-The average "out of pocket" cost of attendance, after any grants and scholarships are considered, is around $9,400.
+The average "out of pocket" cost of attendance, after any grants and scholarships are considered, is around $6,800.
+In order to calculate a more accurate and detailed cost of attendance check out their cost calculator here.
 There is also a $20 application fee for those applying to a program.
 The figures listed below are for informational purposes only and do not represent current or future tuition, fees, and expenses.

 Tuition & Fees Information